csc-training/geocomputing/python/puhti/README.md

 * Log in to Puhti web interface: https://puhti.csc.fi
 * Create a folder for yourself.
     * From front page: Files -> /scratch/project_2000745/
-	* Move to students folder: click the folder name
     * Create new own folder: New Directory ->  [your_username] -> OK
 	* Open your own folder: click the name of your folder
 * Download exercise files from Github to Puhti